When you need to send a money transfer, do you come across abbreviations and financial jargon? Let’s shed some light on what it all means.

-Today, more remittances are being sent than ever before, and there are two key factors driving this increase:
+Today, more remittances are being sent than ever before, and two key factors are driving this increase:

 How to send a remittance

-If you need to pay a remittance, there are several different methods for doing so, including:
+If you need to pay a remittance, there are several ways to do so, including:

-Offline companies like Western Union or MoneyGram used to be the big player in the past.
-Recently, people shifted towards online providers like as they offer the best value for money.
+Offline companies like Western Union or MoneyGram used to be big players However, people are now shifting more towards online providers, such as WorldRemit, as they offer the best value for money.

 Ready to send a remittance?
-Use our handy jargon buster to demystify remittance jargon and simplify the process.
+Use our handy guide to demystify remittance jargon and simplify the process of sending money abroad.

-If your card uses 3D secure, a window will appear on the screen when you are making an online payment asking you to enter an additional security code before the payment can be put through.
+If your card uses 3D secure, a window will appear on the screen when you’re making an online payment, asking you to enter an additional security code before the payment can be put through.
 This extra layer of security is designed by your card provider and helps to protect you from credit and debit card fraud.

 Also known as a bank routing number, an ABA number is a nine-digit code used to identify banks in the USA.

 ACH (automated clearing house) payments are made through the USA's ACH network.
 It's a network that provides bank transfers between bank accounts in the USA.